-Classify Ambient Power ï¿½ This skill is a bonus skill available to mages and is very practical for those who wish to garner information about magical forces around them.
-Once a mage knows how to Gather Power and shape it into a spell he/she may be trained further to recognize the ebb and flow of magical energies around him/her.
+Classify Ambient Power – This skill is a bonus skill available to mages and is very practical for those who wish to garner information about magical forces around them.
+Once a mage knows how to Gather Power and shape it into a spell he/she may begin to recognize the ebb and flow of magical energies around him/her of knowledge schools that they have at least 5 points in.
 These energies are everywhere.
 They permeate everything and leave tell-tale signs when a spell or enchantment is active, or has been recently cast.

 When using this skill a mage may ask a staff member for the Arcane Knowledge and Control of any active spells or enchantments around him/her.
 This skill may also be used to detect latent or recently cast spells as well.
 The information gleaned through the use of this skill can, at times, be unreliable.
 The accuracy of this skill relies on a number of factors: how long ago the spell was cast, how many spells have been used in the same area, and how familiar the mage is with the Arcane Knowledge and Control being detected.
 Most mages can readily recognize Darkness magic through this skill despite being untrained in it.
 However, a mage may not be able to identify Arcane Knowledges and Controls with which he/she has no training (or points) in.

 Donate Energy – This skill is a skill in which a character can help other mages complete a ritual.
 Donate Energy allows a mage to sacrifice spell slots in order to increase the Control of a mage attempting to perform a ritual.
 This skill is described in more detail at the end of the Rituals section.